stardog-union/stardog-spring/stardog-spring-batch/README.md

     git clone https://github.com/stardog-union/stardog-spring.git
     ```

-2. As of Stardog 7, for the unit tests to work you need to set the environment variable
+2. For the unit tests to work you need to set the environment variable
-   	`$STARDOG_LIB` to the `lib/` directory of your Stardog 7.X installation directory
+   	`$STARDOG_LIB` to the `lib/` directory of your Stardog installation directory

 3. Run `gradle build` in `stardog-spring/` project
 4. Pick up the latest jar in `build/libs`, or alternatively run `gradle install` to install the built jar into your local M2 folder